webpack/webpack.js.org/content/concepts/index.md

 ## Plugins

 Since Loaders only execute transforms on a per-file basis, Plugins are most commonly used (but not limited to) performing actions and custom functionality on "compilations" or "chunks" of your bundled modules [(and so much more)](./plugins).
-The webpack Plugin system is [extremely and powerful and customizable](../api/plugins).
+The webpack Plugin system is [extremely powerful and customizable](../api/plugins).

 In order to use a plugin, you just need to `require()` it and add it to the `plugins` array.
 Since most plugins are customizable via options, you need to create an instance of it by calling it with `new`.